 Cixi performed acts of direct power in the international arena.
-Through the use of art, music, fashion and diverse religion she rose as a benevolent leader within the Forbidden City.
+Through the use of art, music, fashion and diverse religion she rose as a benevolent leader within China’s Forbidden City.

-The Role of spiritually was encouraged by women who believed in shamanism and Tibetan Buddhism.
+The role of spiritually in ancient China was encouraged by women who believed in shamanism and Tibetan Buddhism.
 The Qing Empresses actively participated and encouraged the shape of many spiritual practices in court.

 You can view some of the statues and paintings that depict elements of Buddhism within the Qing Dynasty.
 These statues honor women and were commissioned along with buildings and liturgical artifacts to commemorate empresses in death.